Trump questions whether Obama FBI 'spied' on campaign, as Giuliani floats Comey prosecution

 The report coincides with an effort by House Republicans to find more information about an apparent intelligence source during that period.

-SECRET FBI SOURCE'S ROLE BECOMES DOSSIER-LEVEL FOCUS OF GOP RUSSIA PROBE, AS FUSION TESTIMONY REVISITED
+SECRET FBI SOURCE'S ROLE BECOMES DOSSIER-LEVEL FOCUS OF GOP RUSSIA PROBE; FUSION REVISITED

-As Fox News previously reported, the focus has also led to renewed interest by congressional investigators in August 2017 Senate testimony from Glenn Simpson, whose firm, Fusion GPS, commissioned the dossier.
+As Fox News previously reported, the focus also has led to renewed interest by congressional investigators in August 2017 Senate testimony from Glenn Simpson, whose firm, Fusion GPS, commissioned the dossier.
 At the time, Simpson testified that former British spy and dossier author Christopher Steele had told him the FBI had intelligence from an “internal Trump campaign source.”

 It is unclear at this point whether Simpson was referring to the same individual.